Vermont Mesothelioma Lawyer

 - Vermont Marble, Rutland

-Vermont’s Asbestos Laws
+What Are Vermont’s Asbestos Laws?

 Vermont’s Department of Health keeps Vermont residents safe from asbestos by administering laws and regulations set by the federal and state governments.
 For example, the Department oversees the certification of asbestos abatement professionals and inspectors for all projects in the state.

 An inspector must be on-site before any project begins that could involve asbestos.
-Professionals who remove asbestos from old buildings must notify the Department of projects at least ten days in advance.
+Professionals who remove asbestos from old buildings must notify the Department of Projects at least ten days in advance.

 Statute of Limitations

-Victims of asbestos exposure, who develop illnesses like mesothelioma and lung cancer, have a right in Vermont to sue those parties they believe to be negligent; however, there is a statute of limitations in Vermont.
+Victims of asbestos exposure who develop illnesses like mesothelioma and lung cancer have a right in Vermont to sue those parties they believe to be negligent; however, there is a statute of limitations in Vermont.

 Plaintiffs must file a lawsuit within three years of the diagnosis of a related illness when a diagnosis should reasonably have been made.